Contrastive Conformal Sets: Results and Discussion

 \section{Results and Discussion}

-We evaluate our proposed methods on simulated 3D data, reporting positive coverage, negative exclusion, and log-volume (LogVol).
-We also assess downstream \gls{OOD} detection using CIFAR-100 (ID) against CIFAR-10 (near-\gls{OOD}) and SVHN (far-\gls{OOD}).
-Extended metrics for CIFAR-100 and ImageNet-100, additional \gls{OOD} evaluations (ImageNet-100 vs.\ NINCO and Textures), simulation implementation details, and a sensitivity analysis are deferred to the appendices (\cref{app:reproducibility,app:extra-results,app:sensitivity-analysis}).
+We evaluate our proposed methods on simulated 3D data, reporting positive coverage, negative exclusion, and log-volume divided by the feature dimension $d$ (LogVol/$d$).
+We also assess downstream \gls{OOD} detection using CIFAR100 (ID) against CIFAR-10 (near-\gls{OOD}) and SVHN (far-\gls{OOD}).
+Extended metrics for CIFAR100, STL10, and ImageNet100, additional \gls{OOD} evaluations, simulation implementation details, and a sensitivity analysis are deferred to the appendices (\cref{app:reproducibility,app:extra-results,app:sensitivity-analysis}).
 In all tables, the top three results are highlighted as \first{}, \second{}, and \third{}.

-\Cref{tab:sim_mixed_3d_a005_k200_seed40} presents the simulation results comparing the vanilla \gls{CP} baselines with our proposed learned-metric methods.
-Note that the learned-metric conformal sets achieve substantially higher negative exclusion rates and lower log-volumes (LogVol).
-For example, the highest negative exclusion rate is achieved by the single-norm objective optimized for both volume and negative exclusion (Single (Vol)+Neg) at $49.0\%$.
-This is higher than the Mahalanobis Ellipsoid method's exclusion rate by $\approx 17\%$, which is the strongest of the two vanilla \gls{CP} baselines in this regard.
+\Cref{tab:sim_mixed_3d_a005_k500_seed20} presents the simulation results comparing the vanilla \gls{CP} baselines with our proposed learned-geometry methods.
+Note that the learned-geometry conformal sets achieve substantially higher negative exclusion rates and lower log-volumes (LogVol).
+For example, the highest negative exclusion rate is achieved by the single-norm objective optimized for volume (Single (Vol)) at $\approx 73.4\%$.
+This is higher than the Mahalanobis Ellipsoid method's exclusion rate by $\approx 12\%$, which is the strongest of the two vanilla \gls{CP} baselines in this regard.
+The other variants including the generalized hyper-ball also outperform the vanilla \gls{CP} baselines by a large margin in terms of the negative exclusion rates.

-The average minimum LogVol, on the other hand, is achieved by the generalized multi-norm method optimized for both volume and negative exclusion (Generalized + Vol+Neg) at $\approx -99.21$.
-This is a significantly smaller volume compared to the Mahalanobis ellipsoid (LogVol $\approx 6.51$), which yields the smallest volume among the vanilla baselines.
-In general, single-norm variants produce higher negative-exclusion rates due to more stable gradient convergence, while generalized multi-norm variants achieve lower LogVol, likely because the per-dimension exponents $p_j$ can independently compress the bounding volume.
+The average minimum LogVol/d, on the other hand, is achieved by the generalized hyper-ball method optimized for volume (Generalized (Vol)) at $\approx -4.13$.
+This is a significantly smaller volume compared to the Mahalanobis ellipsoid (LogVol/d $\approx 2.28$), which yields the smallest volume among the vanilla baselines.
+In general, single-norm variants produce higher negative-exclusion rates due to more stable gradient convergence, while generalized hyper-ball variants achieve lower LogVol, likely because the per-dimension exponents $p_j$ can independently compress the bounding volume.

+\Cref{tab:CIFAR_repvgg_a005_k50_aug_seeds6} demonstrates similar results for CIFAR100.
+Most learned-geometry methods produce CCSs with higher negative exclusion rates and smaller volumes compared to naive $\ell_2$ norm or Mahalanobis scores.
+Here the largest margin of $\approx 39.4\%$ is achieved by the generalized hyper-ball optimized for negative exclusion.
+This emphasizes that the geometry of the data might not always be assumed isotropic.
+Moreover, learning the geometry of samples' features helps in creating covering sets that are highly contrastive in the objective of \cref{eq:max-neg-exc,eq:pos-inc-alpha}.